 ACL (cruciate) tears: surgery or not?

 The belief that the cruciate ligament is essential for stability has, however, led many young athletes to surgery.
-Worldwide, the number undergoing ACL surgery is increasing with Australia in the lead[1].
-Especially worrying (as I have written previously) is the increasing rate of knee surgery on children (1).
+Worldwide, the number undergoing ACL surgery is increasing with Australia in the lead[2].
+Especially worrying (as I have written previously) is the increasing rate of knee surgery on children and teenagers.
 Some blame this on Australia’s love of risky sports: for example, ACL tears are a common problem for young women playing Australian Rules football, a contact sport.
-Our belief that tendons and ligaments alone are responsible for stability and the pressure on young athletes (including children) to undergo surgery to fix them, undoubtedly contribute to high numbers.

 However, there is NO evidence that surgery is more helpful than exercise rehabilitation [3].
 1 in 5 suffer reinjury to either the repaired or other knee after surgery [4].
 Around 10-15% of surgeries ‘fail’ in the short-term while long-term, failure may be as high as 27% [5, 6].
 Problems after surgery can also include tightness, loss of proprioception (balance) [7] recurring inflammation and arthritis [8, 9].